-The lot coverage requirement of 20% in R-A and R-B districts is proposed to remain as it is as a measure that can help to prevent overbuilding on lots.
+The lot coverage requirement of 20% in RA and RB districts is proposed to remain as it is as a measure that can help to prevent overbuilding on lots.

-LPAC recommends reducing the dwelling unit density in the R-A district from the current minimum of 20,000 square feet to 10,000 square feet per unit, and in the R-B district from the current minimum of 40,000 square feet to 30,000 square feet.
-Lot sizes in the R-A district are proposed to be as small as 5,000 square feet.
-Lot sizes in the R-B district are proposed to be as small as 15,000 square feet.
+LPAC recommends reducing the dwelling unit density in the RA district from the current minimum of 20,000 square feet to 10,000 square feet per unit, and in the RB district from the current minimum of 40,000 square feet to 30,000 square feet in East Falmouth (RB1) and retaining the 40,000 square feet minimum in West Falmouth (RB2).
+Lot sizes in the RA district are proposed to be as small as 5,000 square feet.
+Lot sizes in the RB1 district are proposed to be as small as 15,000 square feet.